kit-github/RoboND-Perception-Project/writeup.md

+### How to run the code
+The main code is in the file RoboND-Perception/pr2_robot/scripts/pr2_project.py.
+Please call rosrun pr2_robot pr2_project.py or python pr2_project.py

+The train SVM model is saved in the following folder: RoboND-Perception/data/train folder

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.